FIFA Regs: The Protected Period and its Effect on the Transfer Market

 Escape Room: Young MLS Signings and the Contracts that (May) Bind Them

 Recently, Major League Soccer has signed several players under age 18 to lengthy (five-to-seven years) professional contracts.
-While these contract terms exceed the maximum allowed by FIFA for under 18 players, the contracts are likely valid under US laws.
-This article discusses creative solutions these players may have to free themselves from their long contracts. …
+While these contract terms exceed the maximum FIFA allows for under 18 players, the contracts are likely valid under US laws.
+This article discusses creative solutions these players may have to free themselves from their long contracts.
+On …

 Regulatory Analysis: FINRA Rule 3280 – Private Securities Transactions